‘Jersey Shore’ Star Mike Sorrentino Gets Release Date From Prison

-Mike “The Situation” Sorrentino has gotten his release date from prison, Friday, September 12, revealed a news item published by Page Six.
+Mike “The Situation” Sorrentino will be released from prison on Friday, September 12, revealed a news item published by Page Six.

 The reality star has been incarcerated at FCI Otisville in New York, where he began serving an eight-month prison sentence for tax evasion in January of this year.
 NBC News reported that Sorrentino would serve two years of supervised release, 500 hours of community service and pay a $10,000 fine as part of his sentence.

-His wife Lauren Sorrentino recently posted a photo to Instagram where she clarified how difficult it has been for people who always ask her when her husband would be released from prison.
+His wife, Lauren Sorrentino, recently posted a photo to Instagram where she clarified how difficult it has been for people who always ask her when her husband would be released from prison.
 The couple married in November 2018 and were able to spend the Thanksgiving, Christmas and New Year’s holidays together before the reality star turned himself in to begin his sentence.

-In the newest episode of Jersey Shore: Family Vacation, Vinny Guadagnino and Paul “Pauly D” DelVecchio take a drive to visit their incarcerated pal in prison, and MTV’s cameras go along for the ride.
+In the newest episode of Jersey Shore: Family Vacation, Vinny Guadagnino and Paul “Pauly D” DelVecchio took a drive to visit their incarcerated pal in prison, and MTV’s cameras went along for the ride.

+Pauly D then quipped to the cameras, “Me neither, but I watched Goodfellas.”

 The reality star was indicted with his brother, Marc Sorrentino, for tax offenses and conspiring to defraud the United States in 2014.
-Marc Sorrentino was sentenced to two years in prison.
+Marc was then sentenced to two years in prison.

 The current season of Jersey Shore: Family Vacation features the roommates at a much different stage of their lives than they were when the show first debuted in December of 2009.